-Cerabyte Secures Strategic Investment From Pure Storage To Enable Sustainable Immutable Data Storage Solutions
+Cerabyte Secures Strategic Investment from Pure Storage to Enable Sustainable Immutable Data Storage Solutions

-John (Coz) Colgrove, Founder and Chief Visionary Officer, Joins Board of Directors.

-Dubai, United Arab Emirates – August, 2024 – Cerabyte, the pioneer of ceramic-based data storage solutions, has announced a strategic investment from Pure Storage, the IT pioneer that delivers the world's most advanced data storage platform, to help enable sustainable immutable data storage solutions.
-Additionally, John (Coz) Colgrove, Founder and Chief Visionary Officer of Pure Storage, joins Cerabyte's Board of Directors.
+(MENAFN- Procre8) Dubai, United Arab Emirates – August 01, 2024 – Cerabyte, the pioneer of ceramic-based data storage solutions, has announced a strategic investment from Pure Storage, the IT pioneer that delivers the world’s most advanced data storage platform, to help enable sustainable immutable data storage solutions.
+Additionally, John (Coz) Colgrove, Founder and Chief Visionary Officer of Pure Storage, joins Cerabyte’s Board of Directors.

 Cerabyte’s vision is to store all data virtually forever and preserve today’s digital records for future use through the use of its ceramic data storage technology.
 With Pure Storage delivering the industry’s best platform to store, manage, and protect the world’s data, this strategic investment in Cerabyte will enable the company to extend this mission further.